Nonalcoholic fatty liver disease care at Mayo Clinic

 Advanced diagnosis and treatment

-Thanks to the introduction of noninvasive liver-imaging techniques, many patients being evaluated for possible nonalcoholic fatty liver disease and nonalcoholic steatohepatitis at Mayo Clinic can avoid liver biopsy.
-Mayo Clinic researchers developed one of these noninvasive techniques, magnetic resonance elastography (MRE), which measures liver measures liver damage more accurately than do other imaging modalities.
-Because MRE is a new test, its availability is limited elsewhere.
+Thanks to the introduction of noninvasive liver-imaging techniques, many people being evaluated for possible NAFLD and NASH at Mayo Clinic can avoid liver biopsy.
+Mayo Clinic researchers developed one of these noninvasive techniques, magnetic resonance elastography (MRE), which measures liver damage more accurately than do other imaging modalities.

 In some instances, weight loss and exercise may be supplemented with weight-loss surgery.
 Mayo Clinic also offers noninvasive alternatives to gastric bypass and other open weight-loss procedures, which are risky and can leave scarring that interferes with later liver transplantation.
 These noninvasive procedures — intragastric balloon insertion and endoscopic sleeve gastroplasty — have results comparable to those of gastric bypass surgery, with a fraction of the recovery time and limited risk of scarring.